Part 4: "My Haunted Life"

 “OK, enough is enough.
 What is this?
 You going to give me your business card and tell me to come by for a reading?”
 I retorted with agitation building in my voice.
 “Well, no thanks…I’m sorry that you have wasted your time.”

-by the bar looking at me."
+"I noticed a woman standing by the bar looking at me." |

 “Not so fast.”
 She said patting the air in front of her with her hands.
 “I don’t do readings.
 I’m a medium not a fortuneteller.
 I don’t read palms or tarot cards.”